botanio/sdk/README.md

 ## <a name="url_shorten"></a>URL shortening

 ###How it works
-You create unique link for each pair (user, link).
-When user clicks link, Botan remembers user agent, IP address and other stuff.
-Such info is being sticked to particular user id.
-After that you'll be able to see statics and made segmentation by geography, languages, devices, operating systems.
+You create unique short link for each pair (user, link).
+When user clicks the link, Botan stores his user agent, IP address and other stuff.
+After that you'll be able to use user segmentation by geography, language, device and operating system (and see corresponding statistics).

 ###What url to shorten
 We suggest you to shorten every url that you send to user.
 Most often case is sending "please rate us" link — almost every bot asks for rating.

 ###What you will get
-Through web interface you will get couple of useful things:
+You'll get couple of useful things in the web interface:

 Countries and regions/cities
 ![Countries and regions/cities](docs/geography.png)